Vincent Bolloré: Media engagement

 Bolloré has been investing massively in media for several years.
 He is the main shareholder of the Vivendi media group, which holds a 10-percent stake in Universal Music Group (Bolloré himself owns directly another 18%) in addition to numerous TV stations and newspapers.
+Bolloré hence controls Canal+ S.A., which includes channels like Canal+, C8, and CNews.
 In 2022 he has also bought the largest private radio station in France, Europe 1 in time for the 2022 French presidential election.
-A 2022 essay in The New York Times highlighted Bolloré's media influence, noting the prominence given to far-right, "proto-fascist" (nationalism) politician Éric Zemmour by television news channel CNews.
+A 2022 essay in The New York Times highlighted Bolloré's media influence, noting the prominence given to far-right, "proto-fascist" politician Éric Zemmour by television news channel CNews.

+Bolloré also acquires a reputation for suing journalists in left-leaning media in response to articles criticising his influence.

 Bolloré and his affiliated news outlets also assisted in the formation of, and promoted (respectively) the Union of the Far-Right alliance between members of The Republicans and the National Rally for the 2024 French legislative election.

+In 2024, through the Compagnie de l'Odet, Bolloré takes part in the acquisition of the Paris School of Journalism.

+Bolloré also controls the publishing houses Hachette, Fayard, and Grasset.
+Accusing him of pushing far-right ideas, more than 100 writers quit Grasset in 2026 when it was acquired by Bolloré.

 Controversies

 In April 2016, Bolloré launched a defamation lawsuit against the newspaper Bastamag, which had described "catastrophic" human rights conditions on plantations in Liberia where "children under 14" were working.
 In January 2021, Bolloré and two other Bolloré executives pleaded guilty at a Paris court for supplying worth of communication services to President of Togo, Faure Gnassingbé, during his presidential campaigns.
 Bolloré attempted to deny the charges at first, but his defense was "turned against him" instead, which caused him to admit his guilt despite initial denial.

 Starting in September 2022, Bolloré's channel C8 was the subject of several controversies concerning its integrity, evidence being found that the presenters and guests on the channel were being ordered what to say.
-The inflammatory language used in its program TPMP was criticised, with the channel being sanctioned M for having publicly insulted a France Insoumise (left politics) member of parliament (MP).
+The inflammatory language used in its program TPMP was criticised, with the channel being sanctioned M for having publicly insulted a France Insoumise (a left-wing party) member of Parliament (MP).
 The insults were directed at the MP right after the MP described Bolloré as one of the ultra wealthy people who made the French suffer in poverty and stated that Bolloré's businesses caused deforestation.

+In May 2026, more than 600 French actors, directors, and other film workers, including Juliette Binoche, signed an open letter against Bolloré’s growing power in the French film industry.
+They warned that his control over media and film companies like Canal+ and StudioCanal could lead to a “fascist takeover of the collective imagination” and harm the freedom of French cinema.
+Later, international stars such as Javier Bardem, Mark Ruffalo, or Ken Loach also joined this open letter.